Midas24k/reg3x-regex/gist-template.md

 ## Summary

 In the example provided below using Regex and CSS through code you can highlight keywords and strings for higher visibility.
-This code require to Regular expressions in order to function properly, and the are as followed "keywordPattern" and "stringPattern".
+This code require to Regular expressions in order to function properly, and the are as followed `keywordPattern` and `stringPattern`.
 While this may seem like a simple thing used with a little creativity it can become complexed very quickly.

 ![alt text](<Regular Expression snippet.png>)